Discord uses standard encryption for its platform, website, and app, and this includes messages you send on the app too.

 So…What now?

 Well, I won’t say that you shouldn’t use Discord.
-To tell you the truth, for a responsible user who’s aware of the risks, the lack of end-to-end encryption is no biggie.
+To be honest, for a responsible user who’s aware of the risks, the lack of end-to-end encryption isn’t a big issue.

-I use Discord on a daily basis, and I’ve had zero issues.
-None of my personal info was leaked or anything of that nature.
+I use Discord daily, and I’ve had zero problems.
+None of my personal info has been leaked or anything like that.

-But that’s because I understand HOW to navigate the internet.
-What to click on, what to avoid, which link is suspicious, where to post my personal info, and so on.
+But that’s because I know how to navigate the internet—what to click on, what to avoid, which links look suspicious, where to post my personal info, and so on.

 I wouldn’t worry if I were you.
 Keep using Discord!

 Got any questions?
-Leave a comment below, and I’ll try to help you 😀
+Leave a comment below, and I’ll do my best to help you 😀